AliRiaz34/GuitarDex/currentjob.md

 ## IMPLEMENTATIONS TO REMEMBER
-fix, when do song go from learnt to stale, decide if mastered songs can go stale?
+fix, when do song go from learnt to stale and mastered

 consider having a decay table to keep track